 If you had to bug out in an instant, would you be like the average Joe and end up cold, hungry, sick, and dead, or would you be prepared with a bug out plan, plenty of supplies, and survival skills?

-While many preppers are preparing to survive a nuclear strike, I think the focus should be on preparing to deal with the radiation and fallout.
+While many preppers are preparing to survive a nuclear strike, I think the focus should be on preparing to deal with the radiation.

 There are five key issues that most preppers are missing completely: intelligence, community, trust, USB power, and access.